Newtown A.F.C.: History

 Way back in 1877, Newtown took part in the first Welsh Cup tie on Saturday 13 October against Druids of Ruabon.
 Cefn Druids now former members of the Welsh Premier are derived from this club.
 Wrexham went on to win the competition but in the following season, Newtown White Stars beat the favourites Wrexham 2–1 in Oswestry and became the first club to receive the famous trophy, which had only been purchased a few months earlier.
 In December 1895 Newtown travelled to play Manchester City at Maine Road and shocked the City team by winning 3–2.
-Newtown’s W. Parry scored all three goals for the Robins.
+Newtown's W. Parry scored all three goals for the Robins.

 In 2014 Newtown became the second Cymru Premier club, after The New Saints, to change their grass turf for a 3G pitch.
 During the 2014–15 season Newtown finished in the top six for the second consecutive season.
 They also took part in their first Welsh Cup final in 118 Years after memorable wins against Caersws, Bangor and Rhyl.
 However they lost the match 2–0 to The New Saints, despite it being played at Latham Park in front of a capacity crowd.
 After the cup final defeat, Newtown entered the European play-offs.
 During the play-offs, they won away at Port Talbot Town and won away at Aberystwyth Town to take a spot in the 2015–16 Europa League qualifiers.

 In July 2015 Newtown faced Maltese opponents Valletta in the first round of qualifying for the 2015-16 Europa League.
 A last minute winner in the 1st leg at Latham Park gave the club their first European win and was followed with an away victory giving Newtown their first Europa League Win over two legs.
 Newtown faced Danish giants Copenhagen in the second round and were defeated over both legs losing 5–1 on aggregate.
 Newtown finished in the top 6 again during the following 2015-16 Welsh Premier League season and were also the only team to beat The New Saints at Park Hall, but eventually lost at home to Airbus UK Broughton in the play-off semi final.
 Newtown again reached the play-offs after finishing 7th in the 2016-17 Welsh Premier League season, but were beaten 3–2 away to Bangor City.

+On 13 April 2025, after the most dreadful season Newtown lost 3–2 against Aberystwyth and were relegated for the first time in their history.